So you’ve joined Dulwich Paragon and heard people talking about racing. If you want to have a go at it yourself here’s how to get involved.

 Crits and closed circuit races

 Crystal Palace Crits is the most popular race with Dulwich riders as it’s so close to home.
 Racing takes place on Tuesday evenings in Crystal Palace Park between May and the end of August.
-There are three races run at the same time: 3rd and 4th cats; Elite,1st and 2nd cats; Women of all categories.
+There are three races run at the same time: 3rd cats only; Elite,1st and 2nd cats; Women of all categories.
 Entry is online at RiderHQ and the sign-in happens at Cadence Performance opposite the park from 6.00 – 6.55pm with racing starting at 7:15.
 Please note sign-on closes promptly at 6.55pm to comply with BC rules which require it to be closed 20 minutes before race start time.
 You will not be allowed to sign-on after that time and your place may be allocated to an Enter On Line rider – there are NO refunds.
 Toilets and bag-drop are available at Cadence Performance; there are NO FACILITIES in the park.

 You’ll see plenty from Dulwich Paragon there so if it’s your first time come and say hello: there’ll be no shortage of encouragement.
 Crystal Palace is a demanding circuit with some tight corners and a hill each lap.
 So don’t be too disappointed if you don’t finish your first race in the bunch here.
 Stick with it and come back the following week, and with practice you’ll get the hang of it.